Want to know more? — Subscribe

 For more information on the step-by-step of developing a telehealth product, the cost of developing an MVP and adding new features to it, check out our guide.

-Now that we've seen how to make a telemedicine app, let's look at what technologies are best used to get to that goal.
+Now that we've seen how to build a telemedicine platform, let's look at what technologies are best used to get to that goal.

 But that's just the foundation — there is more tech to consider when developing a healthcare app for doctors and patients.

 WebRTC is a technology enabling web and mobile applications.
 It provides real-time communication via simple application programming interfaces.
 WebRTC helps users connect directly into the user experience you create.
-Implementing it in application development allows deploying text chats, secure voice exchange, screen sharing, live videos, and store-and-forward data transfer.
+Implementing it through the development of a telehealth mobile app allows deploying text chats, secure voice exchange, screen sharing, live videos, and store-and-forward data transfer.

 They are often built on Rails, GraphQL, et al. They make information available instantly and secure information to be accessed only by authorized users.
 There are already several existing options on the market that you can integrate with.